jase-k/jase-k/README.md

 </a>

 ### Hi there 👋
 I'm Jase Kraft (no affiliation with Kraft Foods...), but they call me Jae 🧀 (Jay - Cheese or Jay Cheddar).
-Living in the Midwest my whole life and currently looking into web3 technologies.
+Living in the Midwest my whole life and currently looking into web3 & Ai technologies.
 Would love to help contribute to open source or DAO projects if you reach out!
 <!--
 **jase-k/jase-k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.